AnthonyCxx/Notes-and-Writeups/C#/InputAndOutput/Output.md

 ## Formatting Strings with Variables
 Strings can be formatted with the contents of variables by providing the variables (set off by commas) after the string. <br />
-Put the ordinal position of the variable inside of curly braces (_{ }_) to replace said expression with the variable's content.
+Put the ordinal position of the variable inside of curly braces (_{ }_) to replace said expression with the variable's content. <br />
 Alternatively, you can use [interpolated strings](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C%23/DataTypes/Strings.md). <br />
 ```C#
 string name = "human";